 2100 4th Avenue,

-The 70mm Cinerama screenings lasted until 1969, when the theater switched to more conventional 35mm projectors.
+The 70mm Cinerama screenings lasted until 1969, when the theatre switched to more conventional 35mm projectors.
 Eventually Cineplex Odeon took over operations.
-By 1997, the theater was struggling and developers swooped in with plans to repurpose the theater.
+By 1997, the theatre was struggling and developers swooped in with plans to repurpose the theatre.

-Very quickly, Seattle Cinerama lovers began a grassroots effort to save the theater.
-A year later, Paul Allen (of Microsoft fame), bought the theater for $3 million.
-Soon after, he orchestrated an immense restoration project that enhanced the theater’s appearance and returned it to its rootsshowing films in the Cinerama format.
+Very quickly, Seattle Cinerama lovers began a grassroots effort to save the theatre.
+A year later, Paul Allen (of Microsoft fame), bought the theatre for $3 million.
+Soon after, he orchestrated an immense restoration project that enhanced the theatre’s appearance and returned it to its rootsshowing films in the Cinerama format.

-Re-opened in 1999, the Seattle Cinerama Theater is now one of only three operating Cinerama theaters in the world.
-This beautifully restored shrine to Cinerama is now one of the most technologically advanced movie theaters ever erected.
+Re-opened in 1999, the Seattle Cinerama Theater is now one of only three operating Cinerama theatres in the world.
+This beautifully restored shrine to Cinerama is now one of the most technologically advanced movie theatres ever erected.
 In the Fall of 2014 it was closed for remodelling, reopening in November 2014 with a reduced seating capacity of 570.
-It was closed in early-February 2020 for refurbishment.